Ehsan1997/checkBoxClassifier/README.md

 **Test Accuracy**: _0.93_, **Macro Average**: _0.92_

-_Note: The code was run multiple times and each time the result produce was different, however all the results had similar metric values._
+_Note: The code was run multiple times and each time the result produced was different, however all the results had similar metric values._

 ## Running The Code
-This code mainly consists of 2 files one for training and other for inference.
-By default the scripts assume the following directory structure:
+This code mainly consists of 2 files, one for training and other for inference.
+By default, the scripts assume the following directory structure:
 ```shell
 - root/
   - misc/